Internet challenges are one of the quickest ways to become famous … and dead.

 I should not have to explain what makes the new viral trend so dangerous.
 The challenge involves a heavy motor vehicle with a distracted or even an absent driver, depending on how daring (read: stupid) the participants decided to be.
 Not only does this decision put the safety of the dancers at risk, but also anyone else who happens to be on the road.

-Norwood was knocked down by the vehicle just as he slipped on a wet spot, leading to scraped elbows and a bruised ego.
+Luckily for 22-year-old Jaylen Norwood, the other driver was his best friend and only drove 15 mph.
+Even though things didn’t go as planned (Norwood was knocked down by the vehicle just as he slipped on a wet spot), the result was only a few scraped elbows and a bruised ego.

 2. The Fire Challenge